kevakba/BESS/README.md

         - Extreme weather conditions
         - Unexpected major outages such as large generating assets going offline, and transmission congestion due to faults/maintenance outages in the Alberta Interconnected Electric System.

+## Current Status:
+    - we have LSTM model which can predict electricity price for next 24 hours with good performance

+## To Do:
+    - create inferencing script such that it fetch the required data and predict electricty price for next 24 hours
+    - host the inferencing script and make it run daily to predict for next 24 hours
+    - store the daily inferencing results and check the performance against the actual electricity price

 ## links: